kescob0825/TaidX/QualityPolicy.md

 > To ensure quality is adhered to, team members will meet 3 times a week in a standup.
 If unable to attend a detailed
 > message on progress will be sent to the Scrum Master in the _standup channel.
 During the brief standup meeting, team
 > members will let the SM know of progress, impediments, and an estimated completion time.
 SM will go over the Scrum
 > Board to ensure it is updated before signing off.
 Team members are expected to be transparent about progress.
 > Team members are expected to make incremental progress and complete ~2 CR's w/ meaningful comments and checklist per sprint,
 > ~500 lines of code per sprint, 5 tasks per sprint, no more than 1-2 tasks at once, update taiga SB witch progress,
 > and communicate with the team.
 Team will adhere to a rigid tree structure for managing the remote repo.
+Team members
+> will test their own code before PR with UI testing and unit testing.

 ## PR Checklist:
 ### 1. Code Quality